veu/js13k2015/README.md

 ### Edit mode

 * Place elements by clicking
-* Switch element type to place with the mouse wheel
+* Switch element type to place with the mouse wheel or `N`
 * Remove blocks by clicking while holding `shift`
 * Remove units by clicking
 * Move target by placing it somewhere else